Michael Schwerner: Murder

 James Chaney, Andrew Goodman, and Michael Schwerner were murdered near the town of Philadelphia, Mississippi.
 They were investigating the burning of Mt.
 Zion Methodist Church, which had been a site of a CORE Freedom School, in a nearby community.
 Parishioners had been beaten in the wake of Schwerner and Chaney's voter registration rallies for CORE.
 The Sheriff's Deputy, Cecil Price, had been accused by parishioners of stopping their caravan and forcing the deacons to kneel in the headlights of their own cars, while they were beaten with rifle butts.
 That same group of white men was identified as having burned the church.

 Deputy Sheriff Cecil Price arrested Chaney, Goodman, and Schwerner for an alleged traffic violation and took them to the jail in Neshoba County.
 They were released that evening, without being allowed to telephone anyone.
-On the way back to Meridian, they were stopped by patrol lights and two carloads of KKK members on Highway 19, then taken in Price's car to another remote rural road.
-The KKK men shot and killed Schwerner, then Goodman, and finally Chaney, after chain-whipping and castrating him.
+On the way back to Meridian, they were stopped by patrol lights and two carloads with members of the White Knights of the Ku Klux Klan on Highway 19, then taken in Price's car to another remote rural road.
+One of the Klansmen, Alton Wayne Roberts, reportedly pulled Schwerner out of the car, pointed a gun at his chest, and asked "Are you that nigger lover?"
+Schwerner replied "Sir, I know just how you feel," before Roberts shot him in the heart.
+Goodman was killed by Roberts in the same manner, while Chaney was killed by either Roberts or James Jordan after being beaten, chain-whipped, and castrated.

 The men's bodies remained undiscovered for 44 days.
 In the meantime, the case of the missing civil-rights workers became a major national story, especially coming on top of other events during Freedom Summer.
 The federal government quickly assigned the FBI to a full investigation and called in Navy sailors and other forces to aid in the search.